WiFiStealer/Finn/README.md

-# Ocean Adventure with Finn
+# Ocean Adventure with Reefy

-An interactive ocean exploration experience with Finn the friendly shark!
+An interactive ocean exploration experience with Reefy the friendly shark!
 Learn about marine life, ocean ecosystems, and conservation through an engaging chat interface powered by AI.

 ## Features

 - Interactive chapters about different ocean environments
-- AI-powered chat with Finn, your ocean guide
+- AI-powered chat with Reefy, your ocean guide
 - Beautiful ocean-themed UI with animations
 - Educational content about marine life